swiftraccoon/cpp-sdrtrunk-transcriber/README.md

 Feel free to open issues or submit pull requests.
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 See the LICENSE file for details.